Location: Where is Mulgoa?

 The Mulgoa Valley marked an important boundary between two major clans – the Dharug from the plains and the Gundungurra from the mountains.
 These clans were separated, not only by the valley, but also linguistically.
 The Mulgoa Valley was used by both clans.
 Groups travelled along it to attend ceremonies, to barter foodstuffs, and, especially during periods of drought, as a source of food and water.
 As the Nepean River was a permanent water supply the lands in close proximity to the river could always be relied upon to provide food reserves.
 The Mulgoa area saw numerous bloody encounters between the European and Aboriginal inhabitants of the area, especially during periods of drought, when food supplies were scarce.
 However, it appears that the clashes were between the Gundungarra clans and the Europeans, rather than the Mulgoa band of the Dharug clan, which remained peaceful.

 For more general information on the Dharug people please see The Dharug Story by Chris Tobin (Penrith City Library collection 994.004 DHA).
-It is also available online.
-For information on the Aboriginal population of Erskine Park from the 2001 Census of Population and Housing see Population section above.

 Origin of the place name – Mulgoa